Introduction / History

 Children are free from study or homework as none of them go to school.
 Who cares if they are not educated?
 Let alone help them live in a house and have a way for livelihood before they can send their children to school!

-As we return, let's have a peep into the other gypsy community living nearby on the open ground.
+As we return, let's have a peep into the other nomadic community living nearby on the open ground.
 They are yet another group making a living through selling household items like millstones, mats, and brooms.
 They are indeed different from the Narikkuravars.

 Sun is really getting hotter above; this man is trying to make a fire live to cook some rice while his mother is making the side dish- chutney, red-chilly and tamarind ground with a bit of salt.